vmware-archive/terraforming-gcp/README.md

 brew install terraform
 ```

+The quickest way to enable SSH onto ops-manager (and therefore your bosh deployments, via bosh ssh), you can simply use `gcloud compute ssh ubuntu@<env-name>-ops-manager`. gcloud will generate an SSH key for your particular machine, and add it to the account.

-You will also want to setup a "project-wide" SSH key to allow SSH access to the VMs in your deployment.
+You may also want to set up your own "project-wide" SSH key to control SSH access to the VMs in your deployment.
-You can follow the directions [here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#sshkeys) to set up a key.
+You can follow the directions [here](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#sshkeys) to set up a key yourself.

 ## Notes